peekeep/TP-Final-IP-PHP-Matching-game/README.md

 **What I learned:**
 - Greater experience working in teams.
 - More experience using different basic programming structures in PHP.
 - Practical use of arrays and understanding their theoretical concepts.
+- Code documentation.
 - Presenting and explaining the project orally.

 ## How to run the program